 Now he is experiencing morning sensory disturbances in his right hand, whereby predominantly the fingertips of the first three fingers fall asleep.
-Some morning pain and clumsiness in the hand occurs.
-The treating general practitioner wonders if the sensory disturbance is the result of the PNP.
+Some mornings, pain and clumsiness in the hand occur.
+The treating general practitioner wonders if the sensory disturbance is the result of a PNP.

 Clinical signs of damage to sensory nerve fibers